This post contains affiliate links. Using them to shop is a great way to support this site.

-- You are creating one space for everything to be processed at a future time.
+- You are creating one space for everything that needs attention to be processed.

-Part 2: Use the Reminders App on your smartphone to create lists that serve as virtual inboxes for all the intangible stuff floating around in your brain – things like –
+The Reminders App on your iPhone or iPad allows you to to create lists that serve as virtual inboxes for all the intangible stuff floating around in your brain – things like,

 - call Mom